FAQ Contact

 • Are they well versed in how mineral imbalances such as a calcium shell, zinc deficiency, excess copper, high Na/K ratio etc can affect mental health?
 What is their training in this regard?
 Who were they trained by?

-• How do they adjust recommendations between overt vs hidden copper toxicity?
+• How do they adjust their recommendations between overt vs hidden copper toxicity?

-• Are they recognizing, and then adapting their treatment protocol accordingly between hidden copper toxicity and overt copper toxicity, and if so how?
+• Are they recognizing the difference between, and then customizing their treatment protocol accordingly when there is hidden copper toxicity vs overt copper toxicity, and if so, how?

 • Reliance only on the blood level while ignoring or dismissing HTMA (cell and tissue levels)